Sadolin Wet Wood Decking Stain Review

 Should I sand my deck before staining?

-Sanding may help adhesion if your deck has been sealed previously.
-But most of the time you just need to ensure your deck is clean before you stain it.
+Sanding may help adhesion if your deck has previously been sealed.
+However, most of the time you just need to ensure your deck is clean before staining it.

 About the Author